 Direct Publisher -> Processor -> Subscriber

 The next tutorial in our series of sample applications will address some basic patterns for event-driven applications: publishing (sending messages), subscribing (receiving messages), and a specific combination of the two.
-The term “processor” is pulled from the Spring Framework, where it denotes a microservice that receives a messages, does some processing / annotation / decoration / validation upon it, and publishes a new message as a result.
+The term “processor” is pulled from the Spring Framework, where it denotes a microservice that receives a message, does some processing / annotation / decoration / validation upon it, and publishes a new message as a result.

 Most real-world event-driven applications and microservices employ some combination of publishing and subscribing; it is rare for an app to exclusively publish or exclusively subscribe.
 For example: